Los Muertos beach and the famous pier in Puerto Vallarta, Mexico

 The Hotel Zone is where you’ll find most of Puerto Vallarta’s all-inclusive hotels and big resorts.
 This area also has the biggest concentration of shopping malls and popular chain stores.
 If you want a more traditional beach vacation at a large property, then the Hotel Zone is where is it.

 The first time I visited Puerto Vallarta, I traveled last minute by bus from Guadalajara.
-I knew I’d be getting in late and I already don’t like arriving to a new place at night so I opted for something close to the bus station.
+I knew I’d be getting in late and I already don’t like arriving to a new place at night so I opted for something convenient.

 That way if I was delayed even more – and I was since it was Friday and traffic was heavy – I wouldn’t have to travel too far after the long bus ride.

-I ended up booking a room at City Express at the north end of the Hotel Zone, near the bus terminal.
+I ended up booking a room at City Express at the north end of the Hotel Zone.
 It was exactly what I needed that first night.
-City Express is a chain of Mexican hotels geared towards business travelers but it has everything a casual traveler would need as well.
+City Express is a chain of Mexican hotels geared towards business travelers but has everything a casual traveler would need as well.
 Even a pool.

 Another bonus is that I was able to walk just a few steps to Cerveceria Chapultepec – practically in the parking lot – for dinner.
 Staying here was a convenient solution for a quick overnight.